Keyboard shortcuts

 Circuit selection

-The instruction groups together circuits that are related and in general corresponds to an instruction-like trait (i.e. arithmetic corresponds to ArithInstructions or ecc to EccInstructions).
+The instruction groups together circuits that are related and, in general, corresponds to an instruction-like trait (i.e. arithmetic corresponds to ArithInstructions or ecc to EccInstructions).
 The instructions are selected as positional arguments.
 Adding instructions to the CLI invocation creates a set of selected instructions.
 If no instructions are passed to the CLI then all instructions are considered.

 The chip declares what concrete implementation of the instruction is used by the circuit.
 Different chips implement the same instruction traits and this parameter allows configuring what chip is going to be targeted.
 To select a chip use the --chip <name> flag.
 This will make the tool filter out any circuit that is not implemented by the chip.
 If the flag is not passed then the tool will consider all chips.
+For ignoring chips instead use the --ignore-chips <chip[,chip,...]> flag with a comma separated list of chips to ignore.

 The type declares what high-level type the circuit is using and can be selected with the --type <name> flag.
 Similarly to --chip, not passing this flag makes the tool consider all types.
-The circuits distinguish by type because some circuits implement the same instructions for multiple.
+The circuits distinguish by type because some circuits implement the same instructions for multiple types.
 For example, the native chip implements the equality instructions for the native and bit types.

 The name describes the functionality the circuit is trying to represent.
 In general corresponds to methods in one of the instruction-like traits.
 Some methods have a variable number of arguments.
-In cases like that then multiple circuits may be created with different combinations of arguments and the name will contain information about the combination (i.e. the circuits hash/hash_1/sha256/byte and hash/hash_10/sha256/byte operate on 1 and 10 input values respectively).
+In cases like that multiple circuits may be created with different combinations of arguments and the name will contain information about the combination (i.e. the circuits hash/hash_1/sha256/byte and hash/hash_10/sha256/byte operate on 1 and 10 input values respectively).

 Constants

-Some harnesses require a list of literal values that will be used as compile-time constants representing off-circuit values in the harness’ input.
-To pass constants use either --constants or --constants-file.
-The former expects a comma separated list of literal values.
-All types expect their decimal representation with the exception of bit with expectes either true or false.
-The latter expects a path to a file containing lines of comma separated values.
-These values have the same requirements as the --constants flag.
+Some harnesses require a list of literal values that will be used as compile-time constants, representing off-circuit values in the harness’ input.
+To pass constants use either the --constants or the --constants-file flags, but they cannot be used at the same time.

 If a harness requires more constants than supplied extraction will fail.